 Ruiping Shilong is held as to 40% equity interest by Tianrui Cement and 60% by Ruiping Power, Ruiping Power is held by Tianrui Foundry (indirectly and jointly wholly-owned by Chairman Li and Ms. Li Fengluan) as to 40% and by an independent third party as to 60%.
 Chairman Li, the chairman, non-executive Director, controlling shareholder and ultimate controlling shareholder of the Company, and Ms. Li Fengluan, an executive Director of the Company control more than 30% of the voting power at general meeting of Ruiping Shilong.
 Ruiping Shilong is therefore an associate of Chairman Li and Ms. Li Fengluan and a connected person of the Company under Chapter 14A of the Listing Rules.
-The transactions contemplated under the Clinker Supply Framework Agreement constituted continuing connected transactions of the Company under Chapter 14A of the Listing Rules.
+The transactions contemplated under the Clinker Purchase Framework Agreement constituted continuing connected transactions of the Company under Chapter 14A of the Listing Rules.

-The background and purpose for entering into the Clinker Supply Framework Agreement were: with the continuous development of the Group, it is expected that the demand for clinker, a major intermediate product of cement, would increase.
+The background and purpose for entering into the Clinker Purchase Framework Agreement were: with the continuous development of the Group, it is expected that the demand for clinker, a major intermediate product of cement, would increase.
 In light of its proximity of the Group, Ruiping Shilong has been providing a stable supply of clinker with low transportation costs over the past years.
-As such, the Group intended to satisfy its clinker demand by entering into the Clinker Supply Framework Agreement with Ruiping Shilong.
+As such, the Group intended to satisfy its clinker demand by entering into the Clinker Purchase Framework Agreement with Ruiping Shilong.

-Pursuant to the Clinker Supply Framework Agreement, the annual caps of the transactions contemplated thereunder were RMB800,000,000, RMB1,000,000,000 and RMB1,000,000,000 for each of the three years ended 31 December 2019, 2020 and 2021 respectively.
+Pursuant to the Clinker Purchase Framework Agreement, the annual caps of the transactions contemplated thereunder were RMB1,000,000,000, RMB1,200,000,000, RMB1,200,000,000 and RMB1,200,000,000 for each of the years ended 31 December 2021, 2022, 2023 and 2024 respectively.

-For the year ended 31 December 2020, Tianrui Cement purchased clinker from Ruiping Shilong with transaction value of RMB810.8 million.
+For the year ended 31 December 2021, the total amounts of transactions of Tianrui Cement's purchase of clinker from Ruiping Shilong was RMB821.8 million.